bennahugo/VermeerKAT/README.md

 vermeerkat transfer --help
 ```

 Fleetingpol is now part of the Vermeerkat suite.
-You can run this standalone on any bandpass corrected dataset (like that produced from BAT which has transferred the solutions to 3C286 / 3C138.
+You can run this standalone on any bandpass corrected dataset (like that produced from BAT which has transferred the solutions to 3C286 / 3C138), with the caveat that the corrected calibrator data is all stored in CORRECTED_DATA).
 I recommend that you mark your crosshand phase calibrator as an ALTCAL in BAT to calibrate keep the system phased on the crosshand calibrator.
 See available options from
 ```
 vermeerkat poltransfer --help
 ```